 We say that $(Y, \frak{s})$ is Floer $K_{{\rm Pin}(2)}$-split if $(I_n, r_n,s_n)$ is $K_{{\rm Pin}(2)}$-split for $n$ large, where $(I_n,r_n,s_n)$ realizes equality in the definition of $\kappa(Y,\frak{s})$.

-Note that this invariant indeed depends a priori on $\frak{s}$ as a spin structure, in what we have chosen as the marked point in $B_Y$ that is used in the definition of $\kappa$. \end{dfn} Unlike the case for homology, we have not shown that the invariant $k( \mathcal{SWF}^{\rm{Pin}(2)}(Y, \frak{s}, [\frak{S}]))$ is invariant under changes of spectral section that lie in $\tilde{KQ}(B)$, (essentially since we do not have access to a notion of $\rm{Pin}(2)$-complex orientable cohomology theories).
+Note that this invariant indeed depends a priori on $\frak{s}$ as a spin structure, in what we have chosen as the marked point in $B_Y$ that is used in the definition of $\kappa$. \end{dfn} Unlike the case for homology, we have not shown that the invariant

+is invariant under changes of spectral section that lie in $\tilde{KQ}(B)$, (essentially since we do not have access to a notion of $\rm{Pin}(2)$-complex orientable cohomology theories).
 We expect that the quantity appearing in the $\inf$ is, in fact, independent of $[\frak{S}]$, however.

 We do not know if a self-conjugate $\mathrm{spin}^c$ structure may have different $\kappa$-invariants associated to different underlying spin structures.
 The invariant $\kappa(Y,\frak{s})$ for $Y$ a rational homology $3$-sphere, agrees with Manolescu's definition \cite{Manolescu_Intersection_form}, by construction.